Workers' Compensation in PA

 • Employees give up the right to sue your business if you provide coverage.
 However, they are entitled to sue a third party.
 Examples include an equipment manufacturer, a negligent driver, or even a property owner if their negligence contributed to the injury.

 Our workers' compensation lawyers have over four decades of experience representing clients.
 That experience and their aggressive approach have produced consistently positive outcomes for our clients.
+If you need to hire a workers' compensation lawyer, call our law offices in Doylestown or Norristown.

 Employers: What You Need to Know About Workers' Compensation in PA